Leeoku/anagram/README.md

 ## Project Overview

-This is a simple web app to check if two words being inputted are inputted. **Note there is no API added to check if inputs are valid words**
+This is a simple web app to check if two words being inputted are anagrams. **Note there is no API added to check if inputs are valid words**

 ![Alt text](/anagram.png "Anagram Sample Image")